01-edu/public/subjects/numofdigits/README.md

 ### Instructions

-Write a function that returns the number of digits in a positive integer n.
+Write a function that returns the number of digits in a positive integer `n`.
-- if the number is negative returns 0.
+- if the number is negative returns `0`.

 ### Expected function